wb14123/blog/jekyll/about.markdown

 title: About
 ---

 Hi, I’m Bin Wang (王斌).
 Welcome to my personal website.
 I record my thoughts, research and life here.
-You can find them in the [index page](/).
-You can also [subscribe RSS](/feed.xml) for the new posts.
+You can find the index at the left side of the page if you are on a big screen, or click the menu button at the top left otherwise.
+You can also subscribe to the [RSS feed](/feed.xml) for the new posts.

 Other than the long posts, I also record some random thoughts with much shorter post.
 It's powered by [my self hosted Mastodon](https://mastodon.binwang.me/) and you can see them at the [Snippets tab](/snippets).